bene/pipely-server/README.md

 ## Deploy a Pipely server

-In order to setup a Pipely server run:
+In order to setup a Pipely server run the following in a $GOPATH src/ directory:
 ```sh
 $ git clone git@github.com:bene/pipely-server.git
 $ cd pipely-server